doe-iri/iri-facility-api-java/README.md

-# IRI Facility Status API Draft Implementation
+# IRI Facility API Reference Implementation (Java)

-The **IRI Facility Status API** is a draft implementation of the **Integrated Research Infrastructure Facility Status** specification.
+The **IRI Facility API** is a draft implementation of the **Integrated Research Infrastructure Facility Status** specification.
 It provides endpoints to query facility statuses, incidents, events, and related resources to support facility monitoring and status reporting.

 ## Table of Contents
 - [Overview](#overview)